tutturen/react-static-renderer-webpack/README.md

 ```
 Now when you run `webpack` you will see `todo.html` in the output.
 Serve it statically and open it in any browser.

+## API

+The ReactStaticRenderer takes two arguments - sources and defaults.
+The sources represent each html-file you want to create from your bundles.
+The defaults are the fallback values for when something is not specified in a source.

+### bundle: string
+The full name of the js-bundle specified in "entry" in the webpack config.

+### title: string
+The title for the html document

+### favicon: string
+The favicon for the html document

+### stylesheet: string
+The full path of the stylesheet

+### render: function
+A function which should accept an options argument.
+The options argument should have the following properties: title, favicon, stylesheet, body, bundle
+The body is the html for your react component, and the rest is described above.

+### staticMarkup: boolean
+This simply decides if we use "renderToString" or "renderToStaticMarkup" when rendering our react component.

 ## License